magpie-ea/magpie-site/experiments/05views.markdown

 The constructor function `babeViews.intro()` supplies a view of the type 'intro'.
 It takes as an argument an object with some required and some optional fields (as described in detail  [here](https://github.com/babe-project/babe-project/blob/master/docs/views.md)).
 For example, the code above says that this view has one trial: it will be repeated only once before advancing to the next view in the sequence of views.
 We need to give each view a name, here 'intro', so that we can refer to it from inside the experiment.
 The fields `text` and `buttonText` can be used to customize the text displayed on the screen and on the button shown.

-Another template view which the Departure Point instantiates is `babeViews.forcedChoice`.
+The 'intro' view is an instance of a so-called *wrapping view*.
+Wrapping views do not collect data from consecutive trials.
+That's what *trial views* do.
+The Departure Point instantiates a template trial view type, namely `babeViews.forcedChoice`.
 Here is the relevant code from `views.js`:

 ```javascript
 const task_one_2AFC = babeViews.forcedChoice({